JosephAbuanor/JosephAbuanor/README.md

 </div>
 <h2 text-align="left">Hi, I'm Josey 👋😎</h2>
 <h3 align="center">A Software Developer, IOT Engineer and Writer</h3>
-<h4 align="center">(OH...
-Yeah, I am also an Advocate for Menstrual Hygiene 😅)</h4>
 <hr/>

 ✔Some tips for you

--🌱 I’m currently upscaling in DevOps, preparing for my AWS certification and building very **Interesting Projects**
+- 🌱 I’m currently upscaling in DevOps, preparing for my AWS certification and building very **Interesting Projects**

--💬 Ask me about **Node, AWS, MongoDB, PostgreSQL, ReactJs, PHP, Microservices, Microcontrollers**
+- 💬 Ask me about **Node, AWS, MongoDB, PostgreSQL, ReactJs, PHP, Microservices, Microcontrollers**

--📝 I spend free time doing nature photography and writing poems and stories 📸
+- 📝 I spend free time doing nature photography and writing poems and stories 📸

--📫 Want to grab a cup a coffee and talk ?
+- 📫 Want to grab a cup a coffee and talk ?
 Reach me on **josephabuanor@gmail.com**

--⚡ Fun fact **I love Sunsets**
+- ⚡ Fun fact **I love Sunsets**

 ### 🌍: Connect With Me On: